State Library of New South Wales: The library today

 In 1998 the library acquired two large collections.
 The papers of George Bass were purchased for what was then the highest price paid at auction for manuscripts related to Australian topics.
 The estate of Jean Garling, author and dancer, passed to the library on her death.
 The library collections continue to expand, with recent acquisitions including 201 personal letters of surveyor John Septimus Roe (1797–1878) and the Edward Close sketchbook (1817–1818).
 In 2013 the library acquired two memorials written by Portuguese explorer Pedro Fernandes de Queirós to King Philip appealing for funding for an expedition to the fabled Terra Australis.
 The library holds a copy of all thirteen known surviving memorials.

 In early 2014 controversy erupted over proposed changes to the Mitchell Library.
 A petition of over 200 well-known writers and academics was soon joined by over 9,000 other library users including historians, architects, archaeologists, academics and family historians.
 In reply the State Librarian, Alex Byrne, issued an open letter, and other writers debated the role of libraries in the digital age.
 In response the Library announced a restoration programme which effectively reversed the proposed changes.

 On 22 March 2020 the Library buildings were closed to the public to help protect the health of visitors and staff and to minimise the spread of COVID-19 (coronavirus) in New South Wales.
 It continued providing access to its online services during the shutdown period and reopened under NSW Health guidelines on 13 July 2020.
 After the easing of NSW COVID-19 restrictions the Library reverted to its normal opening hours on 8 March 2021.
 Due to a second outbreak of COVID-19 in the Sydney CBD on 25 June 2021 the Library followed advice from NSW Health and stopped public access to the building before re-opening on the 11 October 2021.

 On 12 May 2025 the Macquarie Street building, including the Bashir Reading Room, Library bookshop and cafe, were temporarily closed for a major refurbishment of the building.
 Changes included and improved entrance, refurbished reading rooms, and an expanded cafe and bookshop.
+It reopened 9 December 2025.